Health Care Exchange (Marketplace) for Small Business

 You’ll find a variety of Delta Dental plan options as you comparison shop for dental coverage:

-- Within state and federal exchanges, you’ll find the Small Business Health Insurance Options Program (SHOP) marketplace.
+- Within state and federal exchanges, you’ll find the Small Business Health Insurance Options Program (SHOP) exchange.
 In most areas, Delta Dental offers family plans that include the pediatric dental requirement.
 (In some states, pediatric dental coverage is sold separately.)
 These Delta Dental plans can be purchased alongside a medical plan.
-Go to healthcare.gov/get-coverage to find the marketplace in your state.
+Go to healthcare.gov/get-coverage to find the exchange in your state.

 - Outside the exchanges, you can: